Deep Linear Probe Generators for Weight Space Learning: Implementation Details

 For our INR coordinates generators we use Fully-connected layers, with a hidden size of $32$.
 These generators use $2$ fully-connected layers for both FMNIST INRs and MNIST INRs.

 \paragraph{Hyper-parameters.} We use a learning rate of $3 \cdot 10^{-4}$ and a batch size of $32$ in all our experiments.
 Our MLP classifier $C$, uses $6$ layers with a hidden size of $256$.
 The latent vectors of each probe are of size $32$.
-Except for the CIFAR10-GS \cite{statnn} dataset, we train all probing algorithms for $30$ epochs.
-Due to CIFAR10-GS relatively small size, experiments on that dataset were trained for $150$ epochs.
+We trained all probing algorithms on the INR and CIFAR10 Wild Park experiments for $30$ epochs, all experiments on the CIFAR10-GS dataset for $150$ epochs, and all experiments on our ResNet18 Model Zoo dataset for $100$ epochs.
+Additionally, we trained all baselines using their default hyper-parameters.

 \paragraph{Fully-Connected Image Generators.} We find that optimizing fully connected generators with the exact same dimensions as ProbeGen leads to sever overfitting.
 Therefore, instead of having $C \times H \times W$ hidden dimensions (where $H$ and $W$ are the spatial sizes created by the convolutions) in each layer, we choose $3 \times H \times W$ which empirically worked much better.